DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 2. It semantically parses the user prompt into skill inputs (`airfoil_profile=naca0012`, `mach_number=0.05`, `reynolds_number=20000`, `y_plus_target=50`).
 3. It creates a new isolated case folder, e.g., `airfoil_mesh_naca0012_ma005_20k_y50_0000`
 4. In **prepare**, it copies geometry and mesh configuration files into that folder, then checks the review result.
-5. In **run**, it launches the predefined mesh generation commands/scripts for that case.
+5. In **run**, it create a bash script that contains the predefined mesh generation commands, and run the bash script.
-6. In **analyze**, it computes mesh quality metrics and generates deliverables, then checks the final review result.
+6. In **analyze**, it computes mesh quality metrics, verify if the mesh quality passes thresholds, and also generate mesh plots.

-The user then receives a clear status plus output paths, such as:
-   - mesh files in the case folder
-   - plots under `plots/`
-   - quality metrics JSON (for example `mesh_analysis_metrics.json`)

 If any review fails (for example invalid input ranges or mesh quality below threshold), the workflow stops at that phase and reports what must be fixed.